ConfusedVorlon/HSTableView/README.md

         }

         //style after create handler in this section customises the row in code
-        //setting a reuseIdentifier makes sure that this cell is not re-used elsewhere section.info.styleAfterCreateHandler = {
+        //setting a reuseTag makes sure that this cell is not re-used elsewhere section.info.styleAfterCreateHandler = {
             row,cell in